mendersoftware/mender-docs/03.Devices/06.Preauthorizing-devices/docs.md

 !!!
 There is a symlink from `/var/lib/mender/mender-agent.pem` on the root file systems to `/mender/mender-agent.pem` on the data partition, which we will leave in place.
 If the Mender client does not find a valid key it will generate one, which is not what we want when we are preauthorizing devices.

-Follow the steps in [modifying a disk image](../../artifacts/modifying-a-disk-image) to find the start sector of the `data` partiton (typically `.sdimg4`).
+Follow the steps in [modifying a disk image](../../artifacts/modifying-a-disk-image) to find the start sector of the `data` partition (typically `.sdimg4`).
-Usually you will run a squence of commands similar to this:
+Usually you will run a sequence of commands similar to this:

 ```bash
 fdisk -l -u mender-disk-image.sdimg